gary-dalton/RaspberryPi-projects/rpi_initial_setup.md

 (optional) Virtual Network Connection (VNC) is a way to remotely connect to your pi via the network and access the pi's GUI desktop.
 I usually do not use a VNC but there are circumstances (educational setting, inexperienced users) where it does prove useful.
 Generally, I connect using the Browser method.
 Good information from [rasperrypi.org](https://www.raspberrypi.org/documentation/remote-access/vnc/).

-**Note: VNC should only available on the local network.**
+**NOTE: There are many security problems in current vnc implementations.
+Permit  access to vnc servers on the local network only.**

 If you feel you need to run an Internet accessible VNC Server, at a minimum, use SSH tunneling for all connections.
+Also view [About VNC Servers](https://help.ubuntu.com/community/VNC/Servers)

 1. Update your sources, `sudo apt-get update`.
 2. Install TightVNC Server, `sudo apt-get install tightvncserver`.
-3. Start the server, `vncserver :1`.
+3. Start the server, `vncserver -nolisten tcp -nevershared -dontdisconnect :1`.
+    + Learn more with `man vncserver`, `man Xvnc`, and `Xvnc -help`
-4. Enter the requested new vnc password.
+4. Enter the requested new vnc password, a view-only password is not needed.
 This will be required from the VNC Viewer we install later.
+    + If you later wish to set a different password simply `rm .vnc/passwd`
 5. Stop the server with `vncserver -kill :1`.
 6. The vncserver may be setup to run at boot but I do not recommend it.
 7. Update the iptables rule if needed. (this is from _Firewall with iptables (advanced)_)